ROMANS 8:

 structure.

-In Gen. 7:1 we read "--- the LORD said unto Noah, Come thou and all thy house into the ark".
+In Genesis 7:1 we read "--- the LORD said unto Noah, Come thou and all thy house into the ark.”

-In fact, it is translated atonement, in several
+In fact, it is translated atonement in several other

 Now, it's not too unusual for a word to have two